djones36/node-api1-project/README.md

 When the client makes a `GET` request to `/api/users/:id`:

-- If the _user_ with the specified `id` is not found:
+- X If the _user_ with the specified `id` is not found:

 - return HTTP status code `404` (Not Found).
 - return the following JSON object: `{ message: "The user with the specified ID does not exist." }`.

-- If there's an error in retrieving the _user_ from the database:
+- X If there's an error in retrieving the _user_ from the database:
   - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The user information could not be retrieved." }`.